 I found a very interesting diagram on Pinterest that I now offer for your reading pleasure:

-As I mentioned a consolidation loan may jump-start your financial life in that you have a lower payment level for your overall debt, however, just like jump starting a car there are dangers.
+As I mentioned a debt consolidation loan may jump-start your financial life in that you have a lower payment level for your overall debt, however, just like jump starting a car there are dangers.
 Some of the dangers of jump starting your car are:

 If you connect the wires backwards (pos on donor to neg on dead), you will fry your electrical systems (at the least), your on board computer and you may cause the batteries to explode.